lildiop2/agent-ai/README.md

 ## 🚀 Features

-✔️ Simulation of a customer service bot in the terminal<br>
+✔️ WhatsApp service for scheduling<br>
 ✔️ Natural consultancy scheduling<br>
 ✔️ LLM-powered interactions for a more human-like experience<br>